-A related concept is 'identity confirmation'.
-This is where a user who spontaneously recognises a data subject takes active steps to confirm his or her suspicions about the data subject.
+"Identity confirmation" is where a user who spontaneously recognises a data subject takes active steps to confirm his or her suspicions about the data subject.
 For example, the researcher could cross-check with other information in the dataset, or external information.
-This differs for the intruder model in that the researcher has no specific interest in attacking the dataset; the researcher's curiosity has been aroused, and the purpose of further investigation is to satisfy that curiosity.
+This differs from the usual intruder model in that the researcher has no specific interest in attacking the dataset; the researcher's curiosity has been aroused, and the purpose of further investigation is to satisfy that curiosity.